NUS-Fintech-Society/SD_Fintech_Website_Revamp/README.md

    * each page should have its own folder e.g. all components for homepage should be in `/components/homepage`
    * `/components/helpers`: shared components should be put here e.g. accordion used in both recruitment and deparments page
 * `/interface`: declare types here, **mirrors components structure**
+* '/data': data used in the website

-* Please use [absolute imports](https://nextjs.org/docs/advanced-features/module-path-aliases) instead of relative imports
+(Note: Please use [absolute imports](https://nextjs.org/docs/advanced-features/module-path-aliases) instead of relative imports unless it is CSS modules)

 ## Styling Standard